 - Harvest water – Capture water with rain barrels or other water harvesting products and use this instead for irrigation, water features such as ponds or fountains, or to supply clean water for wildlife, especially during times of drought.

 - Participate in or organize a river cleanup, pick up garbage (even if it’s not your own), report problems illegal dumping into storm drains, and educate others.
 The Conservation Foundation has a river cleanup in DuPage every May.
 I am the coordinator for McDowell Woods cleanup, if you’d like to participate!

-- Help protect open space.
-Open space reduces storm water problems since more water can be infiltrated, can provide more wildlife habitat, and cost less in taxes since less infrastructure and services are needed.
+- Protect open space.
+Open space reduces flooding problems since more water can be infiltrated, and cost less in taxes than developed property since less infrastructure and services are needed.
 Read more about this in the Guide to Preserving the Fox River.

-Even if you carry out just some of these ideas, cumulatively it would make a big difference, not only to our waterways but our pocket books too.
+Even if you carry out just some of these ideas, cumulatively it would make a big difference.
 Good-Natured Landscapes can help you!
 We can no longer take our water for granted – it is a precious, finite resource.
-Feel free to share these suggestions with other property owners.
-If you have other ideas or suggestions for treating water as a precious resource, please enter in the comments below.
+If you have other ideas or suggestions for treating water as a precious resource, please share in the comments below.
 We all need to learn and do more.
 Thank you!

 Additional Resources: Center for Neighborhood Technology Rain Ready